developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/ipwedge/index.md

 productversion: '3.1'
 ---

+## Overview

 IPWedge is a small Windows app that monitors a network port and receives scanned data sent by devices using the DataWedge IP Output Plug-in.
-The receiving PC places the data as keystrokes into the foreground application or the Windows Clipboard, essentially using the device as a wireless scanner.
+The receiving PC inserts the data as keystrokes into the foreground application or the Windows Clipboard, essentially using the device as a wireless scanner.

-## Set up IPWedge
+## IPWedge Set-up

 ### Prerequisites
 To use IPWedge, start with the following:

-* Windows XP, Vista, 7 or 8
+* A PC with Windows XP, Vista, 7 or 8
 * Microsoft .NET Framework 3.5 Service Pack 1 (or later)
 * A Zebra device running Android 4.1 Jelly Bean (or later)
 * DataWedge for Android 1.5 (or later)